Barzan Tilli-Choli

 Barzan Tilli-Choli (born 1982) is an Iraqi gangster who served as the leader of the United Nations gang in 2008–2009.
+He is originally from Zakho, Kurdistan, Iraq.

 Early career

 Tilli-Choli was born into a Kurdish family in Iraqi Kurdistan and arrived in Canada as a refugee at the age of 17 in 1999.
 He was never granted Canadian citizenship and only held permanent resident status, placing him in a legal category that made it easy for the government to deport him back to Iraq.
 After his arrival in Canada, Tilli-Choli joined the United Nations gang led by Clayton Roueche.